Kernix13/javascript-cheat-sheet/string-array-examples.md

 });

-// Modifying the array during iteration
-// any number if the condition removes "one"
+// Modifying the array during iteration, any number if the
-// why was "three" removed?
-const words = ['one', 'two', 'three', 'four'];
+// condition removes "one", why was "three" removed? const words = ['one', 'two', 'three', 'four'];
 words.forEach((word) => {
   console.log(word);